-c) ACSI microphones and global PTT microphone
+c) ACSI microphones

-It has already been seen that the only device that will have its ACSI port available will be the main unit of the network.
-It happens the same with the global mode configuration for the PTT microphone (see configuration details on point 3.3.1 Audio Inputs. <Audio Inputs>), which will only be available in the main unit.

-In this case, both the ACSI microphones and the global PTT microphone will work globally with the entire system.
-This means that they can act on any of the zones in the system, regardless of the unit that these zones belong to.
+It has already been seen that the only device that will have its ACSI port available will be the master of the network.
+However, the microphones connected to this bus will work globally with the entire system.
+This means that they can act on any of the zones, regardless of the unit that they belong to.

-This is possible thanks to the unified global nomenclature of the zones, which has been described above in section a).
+This is possible thanks to the unified global nomenclature of the zones, which has been described in section a).